 At ONfungi we too develop citizen science experiments which help us collect more data.
-Thank you for your support.
+Thank you for your participation and support.

 Soroye P, Ahmed N, Kerr JT.
 Opportunistic citizen science data transform understanding of species distributions, phenology, and diversity gradients for global change research.
 Glob Change Biol.
 2018;24:5281–5291. https://doi.org/10.1111/gcb.14358